Josh Breiner

-Joshua (Josh) Breiner (יהושע "ג'וש" בריינר; born March 24, 1986) is an Israeli journalist who serves as the criminal correspondent for the newspaper "Haaretz."
+Joshua "Josh" Breiner (יהושע "ג'וש" בריינר; born March 24, 1986) is an Israeli journalist who serves as the criminal correspondent for the newspaper Haaretz.
 He is a lawyer by training.

 Biography

 Breiner was born in Toronto, Canada, to Aaron and Miriam, religious Zionist educators.
 The family immigrated to Israel in 1986, and Breiner grew up in Ashkelon.

 At the age of 14, he began working for Maariv LeNoar, while studying at the Bnei Akiva Nativ Meir Yeshiva in Jerusalem.
 He later served as a sports reporter for the local newspaper Kan Darom, after graduating from the Tzvia Yeshiva in Ashkelon.
 In 2004, he enlisted in the IDF and served as a military correspondent for the weekly Bemahane.
 In this capacity, he covered the implementation of the disengagement plan and the evacuation of the communities from Gush Katif, as well as the Second Lebanon War.
 In his reserve role, he serves as a casualty informant in the IDF Casualty Unit with the rank of Major.

 Upon his release from the IDF in 2007, he began working as a military correspondent for the "Walla" website.
-He later served as a correspondent for the site in Judea and Samaria and the Gaza Strip and was head of the Territories Correspondents' Unit.
+He later served as a correspondent for the site in the West Bank and the Gaza Strip and was head of the Territories Correspondents' Unit.
 In November 2010, after publishing an article dealing with leaflets distributed against the Samaria Brigade, he was questioned with a warning at the Ariel police station for insulting a public servant and violating privacy.
 Following the investigation, the Press Council contacted the police and a press petition was sent to the Police Commissioner and the State Attorney.
 In February 2011, the investigation was closed due to lack of guilt by order of the head of the Investigations and Intelligence Division, Chief Yoav Seglowitz, who even apologized to Breiner for opening the investigation against him.

 In 2014, he left journalism.
 He studied law at the Ono Academic College and interned in the Police Investigations Department at the State Attorney's Office, where he was involved, among other things, in the investigation of the Ronal Fisher affair and sexual affairs of police officers.
 In 2015, he completed his internship and, after passing the Bar Association exams, began to practice as a lawyer.
 That same year, he returned to the media at the "Walla" website, first as a legal affairs reporter and later as a senior editor and director of the reporting team in the news department, where he served as deputy.
 In 2017, he moved to the "Haaretz" newspaper, where he serves as a police and criminal affairs correspondent.